ordinators/ordinator/COMMANDS.md

 **"Source file not found"**
 - Check that managed files exist in `files/` directory
 - Verify file paths in configuration

+### Secrets Troubleshooting

+**"SOPS is not installed or not found in PATH"**
+- Run `ordinator secrets setup` to install SOPS and age
+- Ensure Homebrew is installed: `brew install sops age`

+**"No age key file configured.
+Run 'ordinator secrets setup' first"**
+- Run `ordinator secrets setup --profile <profile>` to generate keys
+- Check that the age key file exists and is readable

+**"Encryption failed"**
+- Verify SOPS and age are properly installed
+- Check that the age key file is valid
+- Ensure the file you're encrypting exists and is readable

+**"Decryption failed"**
+- Verify the encrypted file exists and has `.enc` extension
+- Check that the age key file matches the one used for encryption
+- Ensure SOPS configuration is correct

+**"No files match the encryption patterns"**
+- Check your `encrypt_patterns` configuration in `ordinator.toml`
+- Verify files are in the expected locations
+- Use `ordinator secrets list --verbose` for detailed information

 ### Debug Mode